Updated annually

 Other things to do during Cincinnati Music Festival Weekend

-- Glier's Goettafest (7/24 - 7/27): Head across the Ohio River in Newport, Kentucky to experience one of the biggest food festivals in Cincy!
+- Glier's Goettafest (7/23 - 7/26): Head across the Ohio River to Newport, Kentucky to experience one of the biggest food festivals in Cincy!
 Taste and sample your way through Goettafest, a celebration of goetta, one of Cincy's signature regional dishes.
 If you've never tried this unique pork and grain dish before, this is the perfect time to do so.
+You can even buy a roll to bring home from a goetta vending machine.

 Check out our full events calendar to see everything happening during the weekend of the Cincinnati Music Festival.